saksham19rawat/CIRCUIT-DESIGN-SIMULATION-TOOLS/README.md

 This is my first-ever project and also my first GitHub repository, so I’ll try to keep things as **simple and transparent** as possible—so both the person writing this (me) and the one reading it know exactly where we’re headed.

+# XSCHEM
+[XSCHEM](http://repo.hu/projects/xschem/xschem_man/xschem_man.html)is a schematic capture tool used for designing electronic circuits.
+It's lightweight, fast, and well-suited for analog and mixed-signal design.
+Xschem allows users to draw circuits, define components, and generate netlists compatible with simulation tools like Ngspice.
+# NGSPICE
+[NGSPICE](https://ngspice.sourceforge.io/devel.html)is an open-source circuit simulation engine based on SPICE (Simulation Program with Integrated Circuit Emphasis).
+It is used to simulate analog, digital, and mixed-signal circuits.
+Ngspice takes netlists (like those from Xschem) and provides time-domain (transient), frequency-domain (AC), and operating point analyses
+# SKY130(PDK)

 ### BEGINNING
 Alright, so it all started when I was hunting for some projects to do over the summer break.
 That’s when I stumbled upon a video by the YouTuber **whyRD**, talking about how to get started with VLSI basics and what tools you'll need.
 It was the first time I heard words like Verilog, Xschem, and PDKs—and I had absolutely no clue what any of that meant.
 Naturally, I decided to see what the fuss was all about.